jopela/Crawler.py/README.rst

 Installation
 ================================================================================
-Before running the script, make sure you have the following packages acessible from your python path:
+Before running the script, make sure you have the following packages accessible from your python path:

 1. argparse
 2. urllib2